Mouneshgouda/DataScience/unit1/readme.md

 # Introduction to Data Science

-- Data Science is the process of collecting and analyzing data.
+- Data Science is the process of collecting, analyzing, and interpreting data.
- It helps us find patterns and useful information.
+- It helps uncover patterns, trends, and valuable insights.
- We use tools like Python and Excel to work with data.
+- Common tools used include Python, Excel, and other data analysis software.
- Data Science helps in making better decisions.
+- Data Science supports better, data-driven decision-making.
- It is widely used in business, healthcare, and technology.
+- It is widely applied across industries such as business, healthcare, and technology.

 # Benefits and Uses of Data Science